schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

 layout: offerings
 img: businessman.jpg
 category: Services-Firma
-title: Clarity and Joy for Leaders - Executive Supervision Coaching
+title: Clarity and Joy for Leaders - Leadership Supervision Coaching
 description: "As a leader you have to make many decisions every day.
 We offer you holistic supervision coaching and consider the interaction of all your topics."
-angebot: 45 min individual coaching with Miriam or Markus
+angebot: packages for individual supervision with Miriam or Markus
-preis: from 300€ for 45 min coaching or 1800€ for 3 months
+preis: from 1350€ for 3 months supervision
 anfrage: Your manager supervision coaching
 permalink: executive-supervision
 ---